thelinmichael/spotify-web-api-node/README.md

 Spotify Web API Node
 ==================

-This is a Node.js wrapper/client for the [Spotify Web API](https://developer.spotify.com/spotify-web-api/).
+This is a Node.js wrapper/client for the [Spotify Web API](https://developer.spotify.com/web-api/).
 It includes helper functions to do:

-- Album, artist, track, user, playlist lookup
+- Lookup of albums, artists, tracks, users and playlists
-- Album lookup for a specific artist
+- Lookup of albums for a specific artist
-- Top tracks for a specific artist
+- Lookup of top tracks for a specific artist
-- Album, artist and track search
+- Search albums, artists and tracks
-- Retrieval of a user's playlists
+- Lookup a user's playlists (currently non-collaborative)
 - Playlist creation
 - Adding tracks to a playlist